Distributed tracing development guidelines

 Name Example Description

 udp_endpoint localhost:6831 This is the default.
 Configures Jaeger to send trace information to the UDP listener on port 6831 using compact thrift protocol.
-Note that we’ve experienced some issues with the Jaeger Client for Ruby when using this protocol.
+We’ve experienced some issues with the Jaeger Client for Ruby when using this protocol.

 sampler probabilistic Configures Jaeger to use a probabilistic random sampler.
 The rate of samples is configured by the sampler_param value.